Smart content is content that perfectly fits your audience. #ContentMarketingClick To Tweet

+#3 & 4 - Geography And MobileThe last two that will be useful are geography and mobile demographics.
 Knowing where your readers are located is helpful, not just because of language, but because it makes you aware of the different cultures you are addressing.
 CoSchedule's readership is heavily skewed toward the United States, but we do have readers all around the world.
 This fits, again, with our user base.
 Being aware of the different cultures can help you:

 - Know whether or not your holiday-themed posts will make sense to your audience.

 - Avoid content that is a cultural/social faux pas in countries your audience resides.

 - Avoid phraseology or comparisons that would confuse or offend your audience.

 Using Google Analytics Demographics For Smarter ContentNow that you know this is available, how can you put it to work for your own content?

 Learn About DemographicsKnowing that most of your readers are female and around age 25 won't help you much if you don't know what kind of things interest the average 25-year-old female.
 There is plenty of research and information online, but you have to know how to find it.
 Here are a few sites that specialize in demographics:

 Create Reader PersonasThis data that Google Analytics is providing you tells you who is reading your content now.
 It doesn't mean you can't change your content, but it does give you an idea of what to change it to if you want to keep your current audience.
 You can use the information Google Provides to create a kind of reader persona that helps you stay focused on what you write.
 With a user persona in mind, you can write conversationally as if you were speaking directly to them.
 You know better what to write when you know who you are writing it for.